limorsh2/TDD_Assignment2/README.md

 * [Status](#status)

 ## General info
-This project uses "Breaking Bad" API and randomly prints quotes.
+This project uses "Breaking Bad" API and randomly prints actores quotes.

 ## Technologies
 Project is created with: